VolumetricPixels/Politics/README.md

 ![Brock Obama](http://i.imgur.com/3jv8G.jpg)

-Politics is a sub-community management plugin for [Spout](http://spout.org).
+Politics is a self-serve sub-community management plugin for [Spout](http://spout.org), allowing for maximum flexibility.
+More information can be found on the [Wiki][Wiki]

 License
 -------